AxlLind/easy_io/README.md

   let mut output = OutputWriter::new();

   // ... or from a file
-  let mut input = OutputWriter::from_file("output.txt");
+  let mut output = OutputWriter::from_file("output.txt");

-  // ... or from any struct that implements the Write trait.
+  // ... or from any struct that implements the Write trait. let tcp_stream = TcpStream::connect("127.0.0.1:34254");
-  // The writer needs to be wrapped in a Box.
-  // In this example from a tcp stream: let tcp_stream = Box::new( TcpStream::connect("127.0.0.1:34254") );
-  let mut input = OutputWriter::from_writer(tcp_stream);
+  let mut output = OutputWriter::from_writer(tcp_stream);

   // Write to the output source simply like this. output.println("Hello world!");
   output.print(&format!("{} is a cool number.\n", 1337));

-  // It also implements the write trait, so you can do this: write!(output, "{} formatted!\n", "This is")?;
+  // It also implements the Write trait, so you can do this: write!(output, "{} formatted!\n", "This is")?;
   writeln!(output, "{} is the answer.", 42)?;

-  // You can manually flush the writer but this will
+  // You can manually flush the writer.
+Note that this will
   // be done automatically when the writer is dropped. output.flush()?;
   Ok()